auditdrivencrypto/secret-handshake/README.md

 * an unauthenticated client cannot learn server key.

 > note: a wrong number is just an accidental man in the middle.
-> since an unauthenticated client cannot confirm the server key
-> then cold calling / war dialing is not possible.

 By "confirm" I mean check a guess at the public key.
 By "learn" I mean that you can _either_ extract the public key,